BloomTech-Labs/deprecated-labs31-family-promise-spokane-be-a/api/docusign/docusign_readme.md

 First step would either be refactoring the backend in order for the post from the clientStaffSig.js (in the front end) to fit into the database
 OR
 First step would be refactoring the state in the intakepacket.jsx into redux and having it persist through the store because we redirect from the family_promises app into docusign (which gets rid of the local state)
+Also need to refactor the steps/navigation for the intake packet since we're not using the jsx for any of the signing forms anymore.
 ### comments in the DocuSign Files
+  Our notes are marked with ****** Docusign's original comments are regular comments.
 ### CHECK THE COMMENTS IF YOU'RE CONFUSED
 There will be ample amount of comments in each of the files that are used in the DocuSign flow.
 The backend files that are necessary for authentication and envelope creation is: eg001EmbeddedSigning.js